Bactrocera cucurbitae: Distribution

 The melon fly is native to India, and is distributed throughout most parts of the country.
 It can be found throughout most of southern Asia, several countries in Africa, some island groups in the Pacific.

 In the United States, it was the first tephritid fruit fly species established in Hawaii.
 It was introduced there from Japan around 1895, and by 1897, when it was first observed, it had already become a serious pest.

 Not yet established in the continental United States, it is often intercepted at ports.
 Occasionally, an infestation is established, but is then eradicated.

 Host plants

 Melon flies use at least 125 host plants.
 They are major pests of beans, bittermelon, winter melon, cucumbers, eggplant, green beans, hyotan, luffa, melons, peppers, pumpkins, squashes, togan, tomatoes, watermelon, and zucchini.

 Damage

 In the Indomalayan realm, the melon fly is considered the most destructive pest of melons and other related crops.
-In Hawaii, it has caused serious damaged to melon, cucumber and tomato crops.
+In Hawaii, even prior to fruit set, serious damage to squash and pumpkin crops occur as larvae feed on the crop as it grows.

 The melon fly can attack flowers, stem, root tissue, and fruit.